apribadi/prospero-challenge-renderer/README.md

 The platform limitations are not fundamental and it should be straightforward to port the code.

-This implementation is much faster than any other submission (as of late April 2025) running on a CPU.
+This implementation is much faster than any other submission (as of late May 2025) running on a CPU.

 Highlights: